On this page:

 How to set up the password

-The Encryption Settings window is shown in the Compression page under the Type section of the Backup Properties window or in the New Backup Wizard.
+The Encryption Settings window is shown in the Compression page of the Backup Properties window or in the New Backup Wizard.
 The button is available only for full, incremental, differential and mirror with zip backup types (not available for mirror without zip).

 By default the No encryption option is selected.
 If you want to protect your backup, you can choose the type of the encryption to be used.
 The Zip(2) compatible encryption offers moderate security but is compatible with all third party zip applications.

-The best choice is the AES encryption which is the new standard in ZIP protection, but is recognized only by the latest version of third party zip applications (like Winzip or PKWare).
+The best choice is the AES encryption which is the new standard in ZIP protection, (recognized by several third party zip applications like WinZip, 7zip or PKWare).
 Backup4all supports AES encryption in 3 different key strengths: 128-bit, 192-bit and 256-bit.
 These numbers reflect the size of the encryption keys used to protect the data - the higher the number the stronger the encryption.
 All three types provide higher security than the password protection method.